What’s the difference between a movie review and film criticism? Good question!

 Many thanks to the library at California State University, Monterey Bay, for portions of the information adapted for this page.

-Both the Mack Library (Bethlehem) and ESSA Library (Pocono) are open if you'd like to visit in person, or you can chat online with a Librarian no matter where you are!
-Go to the Library's home page and click on the orange "Ask the Librarian" tab to start chatting.
+You can also chat online with a Librarian, wherever you are!
+Go to the NCC Library's home page and click on the orange "Ask the Librarian" tab to start chatting.

 For more ways to reach us, and answers to our Frequently Asked Questions (FAQs), click here.
 You can also send an e-mail question to askthelibrarian@northampton.edu, or set up a private appointment with a Librarian by using the "Book A Librarian" request form.